-This indicator measures the percentage of people with developmental disabilities surveyed who have had dental services within 6 months.
+This indicator measures the percentage of people with developmental disabilities surveyed who have had an annual physical examination.
 Specific preventive services based on age and risk factors are emphasized for each individual.
-The objective is that one hundred percent of people with developmentally disabilities receive some form of dental services at least twice a year.
-Mental Health Services Percentage of People Served Who Agree They are Better Able to Control Their Lives
+The objective is that one hundred percent of people with developmentally disabilities have an annual physical exam.
+Integrated Mental Health Services Percentage of People Served Who Agree They are Better Able to Control Their Lives

 This indicator measures the number of people who report they "Agree" or "Strongly Agree" that they are better able to control their lives after being served by the department.
 The source data is from the Division of Behavioral Healthcare Services' Outcome Evaluation Instrument.
 This measure is related to the Division's stated objective of providing services in a manner which enhances personal dignity and supports independence in living.
 The objective is to have one hundred percent of the people served agreeing or strongly agreeing that they are better able to control their lives.
-Mental Health Services Percentage of People Served Who are Very Satisfied, and Who are Somewhat Satisfied with their Housing
+Integrated Mental Health Services Percentage of CSP Clients who are satisfied with Services Received